RazyAnas/Java-Masterclass-Tim-Buchalka-Solutions/README.md

 <h1 align="center">Java-Masterclass-Tim-Buchalka-Solutions</h1>

-> If you find any mistake or have a better solution, feel free to open an issue or suggest changes.
+> If you find any mistake or have a better solution, feel free to open an issue.
+> Use "Discussions" section for more.

 <p align="center">
 (2025) Java Programming Masterclass by Tim Buchalka – Solved Code Challenges & Questions